xinggao1/6475final/README.md

 	compute disparity map

-In folder disparity1, disparity2, and disparity3, there are 3 sets of input files with its rectify.py and disparity.py
+In folder disparity1, disparity2, and disparity3, there are 3 sets of input files with its rectify.py and disparity.py.
+They should be copied to root folder to run each set.